 Ceramic tile contains no allergens and is extremely easy to maintain.

 5. Safe for Occupants

 Ceramic tile stands out amongst flooring options because of the variety of slip-resistant options.
-Tile is also non-flammable, meaning that it will not burn, produce smoke, or give off toxic fumes such as other flooring materials do when exposed to flame, which make it a good choice for those concerned with home air quality.
+Tile is also nonflammable, meaning that it will not burn, produce smoke, or give off toxic fumes such as other flooring materials do when exposed to flame, which make it a good choice for those concerned with home air quality.
 Because of this, ceramic tile meets the flame spread and smoke development requirements of Section 803 of the International Building Code (IBC) and can be used for interior ceiling and wall applications when other flooring options cannot.
 This makes it great for yoga studios and sterile environments.

 Ceramic tile is one of the safest flooring choices available.